2 Exploring Candy database

 1. Open the database.

-2. Open the query Pralines per box.
+2. Open the Pralines per box query.

 Figure 2.18: Query pralines per box in datasheet view.